.

 when a debt is made, so the whole thing becomes a pressure to survive,

-often requiring you to turn over (give up) to the bank, property you have
+corrupt economic policies requiring you to turn over (give up) to the bank,

 Germany, Japan, China and Russia